-From September 2015 to mid Jan 2016, I had the great opportunity to be part of the key crew for a new concept in kid’s TV programming, SplashDance.
+From September 2015 to February 2016, I had the great opportunity to be part of the key crew for a new concept in kid’s TV programming, SplashDance.
 Shown on ABC Kids in Australia.

-On show Art Direction, Set Design, Illustration, Animations and Motion Graphics.
+I was commissioned for all the visual design for the programme; show Art Direction, Set Design, Illustration, Animations and Motion Graphics.
+Additionally, branding, packaging and communication design work.

-I undertook the compositing of the live footage over my set designs for the 26 episodes for Season 1.
+For the shows, I undertook the rotoscoping and compositing of the live footage over my set designs for the 26 episodes for Season 1.
 And a further 5 episodes for part B of Season 1.

 Branding work.
 Logo variations for all touch points that the logo needed to reside.